Paris Saint-Germain, 2021–

 He shows brilliant hand-eye coordination in these situations, able to get good contact on the ball and impressive distance on his punches even when it appears as though he has little chance of reaching the ball.
 He often starts a few yards further away from his line than other goalkeepers, who might take a little more conservative approach; his starting position will often give him an advantage in any attempts to come off his line (above).

-It is, of course, his shot-stopping ability that he stands out most for.
+It is, however, his shot-stopping ability for which he stands out most.
 He has exceptional reflexes and is adept both when facing close-range shots and shots from distance.
 As an opponent sets themselves to shoot, Donnarumma will get into a low position and make sure he is on his toes as the shot is taken (below).
 This gives him the best chance of reacting to the shot, and he is capable of using his arms and his legs to keep shots out.
-His technique is particularly useful when facing shots from close range, and he keeps out an impressive proportion of the shots he faces and regularly catches the eye with stand-out saves.
+His technique is particularly useful when facing shots from close range, and he keeps out an impressive proportion of the shots he faces, often with eye-catching saves.

 When it comes to long-range efforts, it is extremely rare to see Donnarumma beaten.
 At 6’5” and with a broad frame, he already takes up a lot of the goal, and he has a vast reach, too.
 On top of all of that, he is extremely agile, and he shifts his weight well to spring across goal and cover every corner of the net.
-He has very good footwork, too; all of these attributes add up to a goalkeeper that is very difficult to beat from distance.
+He has very good footwork, too, and all of these attributes add up to a goalkeeper that is very difficult to beat from distance.
+As we saw in the penalty shootout after the Euro 2020 final, in which Donnarumma saved crucial spot-kicks from Jadon Sancho and Bukayo Saka, he is also a formidable force when facing penalties.

 If he was to have one weakness, it is that he will very occasionally overcommit when making an attempt to win the ball.
 Though he has a lot of success when claiming aerial balls, he does sometimes struggle down low.
 There have been occasions when he has dived at the feet of an onrushing attacker in a one-on-one situation in an attempt to smother the ball when he would be better off staying on his feet and the opponent has been able to dribble around him.
 He also too readily attacks low crosses when it would be better to stay on his line.
 His judgement of the ball’s movement when it is down low is far worse than when it is up high.

-Donnarumma is an exceptional talent who will go on to have a long career with Italy, and has every chance of matching Buffon’s success at club level, too.
-Still in his early 20s, he is a legend in the making.
+Donnarumma is an exceptional talent who will certainly add to his Euro 2020 winners medal before long, and longer term, he may well threaten Gianluigi Buffon’s record of 176 Italy caps.
+Still in his early 20s, Donnarumma is a legend in the making.